emclaughlin2/sPHENIX-calorimeter-monitoring/README_reconstruction_issues.md

 ## Impact & Takeaways

+-  Developed **methodology for rare event failure detection** using features extracted from nominal data production pipeline
-- Enabled **safe recovery of rare corrupted data**, increasing usable calorimeter events
+-  Enabled **safe recovery of rare corrupted data**, preventing the misclassification of background as rare high-value physics and increasing usable calorimeter events
 - Quantified recovery performance at **scale (millions of events)**
 - Applied **data-driven, reproducible methods** in a production pipeline
-- Demonstrated skills directly relevant to **data analyst, data engineer, and analytics roles**:
-  - Large-scale data exploration
-  - Rare-event detection
-  - Statistical validation
-  - Production-quality pipeline integration
-  - Communicating findings to technical stakeholders

 ---